ChickChicky/EPU/README.md

 The Instructions look like this:<br>
 `IIIIIIIIIIIIIIIIAAAAAAAAAAAAAAAABBBBBBBBBBBBBBBB`<br>
-The first part is a 16-bit opcode, and the two other ones are 16-bit arguments that are interpreted differently from one instruction to another.
+The first part is a 16-bit opcode, and the two other ones are 16-bit arguments that are interpreted differently from one instruction to another, but usually `A` represents an input/source address and `B` and output/destination address.

-The memory is weirdly managed: the 8 first addresses are for registers and the rest is RAM.<br>
+The memory is split in two, the first 8 bytes are dedicated to registers and expansion ports and the rest is RAM (making the 8 first bytes of RAM unusable)<br>
 * `00`: REG A
 * `01`: REG B (ALU Mode)
 * `02`: REG C (ALU A)